jilljenn/tryalgo.org/en/_posts/2022-11-03-optimal-search-tree.md

    "aizu:ALDS1_10_D": https://judge.u-aizu.ac.jp/onlinejudge/description.jsp?id=ALDS1_10_D
 ---

-Given an ordered list of keys with frequencies, build a binary search tree on those keys which minimizes the sum over all keys of its frequency multiplied by its level in the tree.
+Given an ordered list of keys with frequencies, build a binary search tree on those keys which minimizes the average query cost.

-## Definition
+## Formal definition

-In the 1970's a technique was discovered by Knuth and generalized in the 1980's by Yao, which permits to speedup a dynamic program of a particular form and particular property.
+In the 1970's a technique was discovered by Knuth and generalized in the 1980's by Yao, which permits to speedup any dynamic program of a particular form and particular property.

 We illustrate the technique on the following problem.
 Informally, we want to construct a binary search tree, over given keys, which minimizes the average query cost.